yanbinc2/ME_alg/README.md

 1. Run the Phase 2, which is "generate_seedregions_package.m" to generate the seed regions.
 2. Run "main_phase3.ipynb" to get 4 scores.
 It will output several immediate pickle files and three mat files.
 Three mat files are the inputs for next phase 4, which are "results_of_original.mat", "results_of_combination.mat" and "results_of_removal.mat".
 3. Run the Phase 4, which is  "merge_seedregions_package.m" to get merged tables.
-4. Run "main_phase5.ipynb" to obtain the cluster reults.
+4. Run "main_phase5.ipynb" to obtain the cluster results.
 It will output "accu_history.csv".